This article has links to products and services we love, which we may make commission from.

 There aren’t many things to do in Times Square at night – or during the day, for that matter – however, you can catch a nightly Broadway show, usually at either 7 or 8 at night.

 With dozens of options of shows to choose from, you’ll never run out of something to see.

 You can see performances from every genre, whether big blockbuster musicals, comedic plays, family-friendly shows, or something avant-garde.

-Broadway shows also feature in our guide, things to do in the rain in NYC.
+Broadway shows are also featured in our guide, as well as things to do in the rain in NYC.

 2. Enjoy Shakespeare in the Park Al Fresco

 Every summer, the Public Theatre puts on a free outdoor production of a Shakespeare play in Central Park’s Delacorte Theatre – what an amazing way to spend a night in New York!

 For 45 years, millions of people have watched these productions amidst the dreamy settings of Central Park, often with some of their favorite celebrities in the cast, like Meryl Streep, Al Pacino, and James Earl Jones.